debrawolford/plant-swap/README.md

 This is a static page which gives instructions on how to use *Plant Swap*.
 It is available to both new visitors and registered users.
 The images for each step only appear on medium screens and larger, giving mobile a simple and clean look.

 ### Hopeful Future Features

+* To allow users to message each other within the website, instead of needing to be forwarded to an external email client.
+* A feature to allow users to simply upload images for their personal system, instead of needing to copy and paste a URL from the web.
+* A section on the Account page which would allow users to edit their details (username, email, password, etc.)

 ## Technologies Used